The Nuggets reach the playoffs by defeating the Grizzlies

-The Denver Nuggets beat the Memphis Grizzlies 122-109 on Thursday to reach the playoffs, thanks to Nikola Jokic’s 35 points and Aaron Gordon’s 22 points.
+DENVER (AP) – The Denver Nuggets secured a playoff berth on Thursday after beating the Memphis Grizzlies 122-109 on Nikola Jokic’s 35 points and Aaron Gordon’s 22.

 Jokic was accidentally elbowed between the forehead and right temple by Jaren Jackson Jr., causing bleeding in the first minute.
 The Serbian had to leave the field for treatment.